 - A course of oral antibiotics sometimes with oral anti-inflammatory medicines like corticosteroids or cyclosporine may be recommended in more severe and non-responsive cases.

-- Warm compress 2-3 times daily also helps to unclog the gland openings.
+- Warm compress 2-3 times daily with gentle lid massage also helps to unclog the gland openings.

 - Lubricating eye drops are generally recommended.